 You can list the beneficial properties of this tea for a very long time.

 • Prevents the development of cancer.
-The composition of this tea contains catechins, the most powerful antioxidant components that successfully fight free radicals.
-The strongest catechin is epigallocatechin gallate.
+This tea contains catechins, powerful antioxidant components that successfully fight free radicals.
+The most powerful catechin is epigallocatechin gallate.
 If you drink a cup of matcha, you will get 130 times more of this component than when drinking plain green tea.

 • Slows down the aging process.
-Surely everyone knows that among the Japanese there are a large number of centenarians.
-It is worth noting that the average life expectancy of people who live in the place where this tea grows is much higher than in other regions of Japan.
-This is due to the regular intake of matcha.
+Surely I know everything about the fact that there are a large number of centenarians among the Japanese.
+It is worth noting that the average life expectancy of people who live where this tea grows is much higher than in other regions of Japan.
+This is due to regular intake of matcha.

 • Prevents the development of heart disease.
-Recent studies have shown that regular consumption of a green drink can significantly reduce the amount of bad cholesterol in the bloodstream.
+Recent studies have proven that regular consumption of a green drink can significantly reduce the amount of bad cholesterol in the bloodstream.

 • Provides weight loss.
-With regular intake of green tea, the process of thermogenesis is accelerated.
+Regular consumption of green tea accelerates the process of thermogenesis.
 This means that the rate of energy burning increases.
-A study was also conducted that found that if you drink this drink before starting a workout, it will ensure fat burning by about 30%.
+A study was also conducted that found that if you drink this drink before starting a workout, it will burn fat by about 30%.

 • Acts as a detoxifier.
 Since this variety of tea grows in the shade, it contains a significantly higher concentration of chlorophyll than other varieties.
 This component provides detoxification of the body.
 That is, this component is able to cleanse the body of dioxins, complex metabolites and other bad substances.

 • Eliminates stress, improves brain activity.
 This tea contains much more (5 times) L-theanine than regular green tea.
-This amino acid has a psychoactive effect.
+This amino acid has psychoactive effects.
 It eliminates stress and provides relaxation, while reducing blood pressure.

 • Source of energy and dietary fiber.
 The leaves of this tea contain a large amount of fiber, which is very easily absorbed by the body.
-Dietary fibers provide cleansing of the body of toxins, they also stabilize the level of sugar in the bloodstream.
+Dietary fiber cleanses the body of toxins, and they also stabilize blood sugar levels.

 • Benefits for the skin.
-The polyphenols and antioxidants found in this drink increase the skin's ability to fight environmental damage, reduce UV sensitivity, and neutralize free radicals.
+Polyphenols and antioxidant components, which this drink is rich in, increase the skin's ability to fight bad environmental influences, reduce sensitivity to UV and neutralize the influence of free radicals.

-When purchasing matcha powdered teas, there are a few factors you need to pay attention to.
+When purchasing powdered matcha tea, you need to pay attention to several factors.

-2. Do not be fooled not a cheap product.
+2. Don't be fooled by this not cheap product.
 If the matcha is real and of high quality, then it cannot be cheap.
-Often on the shelves you can see crushed sencha leaves, which are sold under the guise of matches.
-And it is much cheaper.
+You can often see crushed sencha leaves on the shelves, which are sold under the guise of matcha.
+And it costs several times less.

 3. Choose an organic product that has been grown without the addition of any chemicals.